suziexi/2020GSoC_FrameBlends/README.md

 4. Compute the average similarity
 5. Theoretically, when the average similarity is smaller, there will be more likely to include semantic conflict inside this sentence, and have a larger possibility of frame blends
 - Uploaded [word2vec_similarity](word2vec_similarity).
 This text file is the output of [word2vector_test.py](word2vector_test.py).

+## Final Code Uploading
+This submission is a backup version of FrameBlends Pipeline on HPC.